popryho/risk-theory/README.md

 ## LABORATORY WORK №2

-The statistical hypothesis tests about the type of distribution, and the hypothesis of homogeneity Draw samples from an exponential distribution with different scale parameters and check hypothesis with the determined significance level for different sample lengths.
+The statistical hypothesis tests about the type of distribution, and the hypothesis of homogeneity.

+Draw samples from an exponential distribution with different scale parameters and check hypothesis with the determined significance level for different sample lengths.